Migration Guide

 - Alternative routes; only the recommended route is returned, alternatives will be added in a new format at a later stage.

-query; information about the route path can be retrieved by requesting the fieldrecommended.path_plot
+routePathquery; information about the route path can be retrieved by requesting the fieldrecommended.path_plotingetRoutequery orroutesubscription.- CO₂ savings; have been removed from

-and can now be queried through thegetRouteEmissions
+savingsand can now be queried through thegetRouteEmissionsendpoint

 Schema reorganization

-The new Route service response, for both the getRoute
+The new Route service response, for both the getRoute query and route subscription, has the following changes:

 - Consolidated top-level fields from 7 to 5.